JeroTan/chatterbox-portable-gui/FEATURES.md

-# Chatterbox TTS - Feature Documentation
+# Chatterbox TTS GUI - Feature Documentation

+A desktop Text-to-Speech application for generating character voices, created for the **Pixuu's Pixel Adventure** animation project.

-Complete list of features and capabilities in the Chatterbox TTS desktop application.
+Complete list of features and capabilities.

 ---